CMPA

 Physician Health Program has a service to connect residents with family doctors.

-Residents are required to report their immunization status prior to the beginning of training via the Provincial Workplace Health Call Centre (WHCC) using their online self reporting tool using the schedule below:
+Residents are required to report their immunization status prior to the beginning of training via the Provincial Workplace Health Call Centre (WHCC) using their online self reporting tool.

 You will need to consult your UBC Resident Registration Package or the Occupational Health & Safety website for a list of all vaccine documentation required for WHCC.